Camborne School of Mines: Teaching

 The ACSM and MCSM are two of the few associate awards within the mining and other earth-based industries.
 The ACSM has been awarded to all graduates of CSM with the required grades since 1910, and in 1974 it was accredited by the Council for National Academic Awards.
 Notable Associates include Lord Eurby D.S.O., M.C. (born 1883) and Sam E. Jonah (KBE) (ACSM), chief executive of Ashanti Goldfields.

 Students

 The CSM student body is a community within the larger student body of the Combined Universities in Cornwall which includes students from both Falmouth University and University of Exeter Cornwall Campus.
 The CSM student association organises social events and helps students with any issues.
 Sport within the school is strong and there are team sports run under the CSM name in local leagues, but are open to any students at Tremough.
 A key event in the school's sporting calendar is the annual Bottle Match against Royal School of Mines which is organised by the student association.

 Each year students take part in the International Mining Games.
-In 2012 and 2018 CSM hosted the games, and will continue to do so every six years.
+In 2012 and 2018 CSM hosted the games, at King Edward Mine, a former teaching facility of CSM.
+The CSM teams train at King Edward Mine and expect to host the next games there in 2025.

 The Camborne School of Mines Association serves all former students of the school and was founded in 1896.
-It had approximately 1,000 members.
+It has approximately 1,000 members.